 Performing enhanced sanitizing throughout the day on high-touch surfaces and rides.

 |Education & Training

 Enhanced staff education and training on cleanliness and safety practices.
 Please read and follow all posted safety signage.

-Guests should familiarize themselves with guidance from the Centers for Disease Control and Prevention and evaluate their risk in determining whether they should attend our facilities.
-If you or a family member are ill or think that you may be getting ill, please postpone your visit until you are well.
+Guests should familiarize themselves with Centers for Disease Control and Prevention guidelines and evaluate their risk in determining whether they should visit our facility.
+If you or a member of your household are ill or think you may be getting ill, or you have been in contact with someone diagnosed or suspected of having COVID-19, please postpone your visit until you are well.